nearform/mira/docs/config/README.md

     * `target` - Name of the account used as a target account for the application deployment (e.g. staging).
     * `withDomain` - A boolean that specifies if the application supports a custom domain. __NB domain usage to follow in upcoming releases.__.
     * `requireManualApproval` - A boolean that specifies if manual approval is needed in the pipeline before continuing deployment.
+    * `privileged` - A boolean that specifies if the pipeline should support the `privileged` environment value.
+                This value should be set to `true` if the `buildfile.yaml` requires to execute some docker actions.

 ## Domain Configuration